-Today, Durban is a modern and cosmopolitan city with a diverse population and one of South Africa’s most popular and family-friendly holiday destinations – and with good reason too.
+Today, Durban is a modern and cosmopolitan city with a diverse population and one of South Africa’s most popular and family-friendly holiday destinations – with good reason too.
 It’s warm all year round, the people are friendly, it’s affordable for those on a budget and it’s got a great location along the shores of the Indian Ocean.
-Best of all, it has a great holiday ambiance for those of us who don’t live there -even though we do go there often.

 Buy beach toys from the craft markets and build sand castles or play with a frisbee on the beach.

 Go on a Segway tour or a colourful rickshaw ride – or ride a bicycle - on the beachfront promenade.

 Walk along the promenade and admire the work of the talented beach sand artists while enjoying a refreshing ice-cream.
 Take a walk on the piers.
 You may spot dolphins, whales or sharks.
 We saw a stingray!

 Take the children to Funworld, a beachfront amusement park where they can enjoy the rides and go on the cable car.

-Mini Town is another must-visit attraction.
+Mini Town is another must-visit attraction in Durban with kids.
 It is a Lilliputian version of Durban with miniature versions of prominent landmarks in the city.
 There are great (Godzilla-style) photo opportunities here and the kids will love running following the moving boat and train.

-Ushaka Marine World is Africa’s largest marine theme park housing the world’s fifth largest aquarium.
+Ushaka Marine World is Africa’s largest marine theme park housing the seventh largest aquarium in the world.
 Plan to spend the whole day here as the children will never get enough of the fun water slides and rides.